lutfilaili/lutfilaili/README.md

 **Business Relationship Professional**
 ______________________________________________________________________________________________________________________

 Hi there! a seasoned Business Relationship Professional with a passion for fostering strong partnerships and driving business growth.
-I've honed my skills in client relationship management, contract negotiation, stakeholder engagement.
+I've honed my skills in client relationship management, contract negotiation, stakeholder engagement.<p>

 Now, We have been witnessing how Generative AI is useful for streamlining business matters.
 Therefore, I'm drawn to explore the potential of Generative AI and its transformative impact on various industries.